 Carnatic music in Singapore?

+As with many of the other traditional music forms, Western musics still has the strongest influence here.
+Even with regard to Indian music, the younger generations do still prefer North and South Indian modern music.
 But many youngsters are coming forward to learn carnatic music, especiall after realising how relevant it can be to the Western music.
 In schools, carnatic music has been offered as a GCE 'O' and 'A' level subject.
 It has also been offered as CCA in certain schools, but the issue that arises is that there are not enough students with such an interest in each school to maintain such a CCA.
+There are also private teachers as well as societies such as SYAMA, that are working hard to promote and maintain the interests of the youths today towards traditional Indian music.

 In such a cosmopolitan world like Singapore, there are people who come from all parts of the world who reside here in Singapore.
 There are many communities that practise their music here (e.g Swiss Alpine Brass Band), and have formed cultural institutes and associations that help maintain their cultural interests.
 Some of their music would stay within the community, whilst others are being shared with the general public, with performances being held for the masses (e.g Italian Opera by the Italian Cultural Institute).
 Today, we will just touch on a few communities from the minority group in Singapore.